everylumi/Adafruit_Python_DHT/README.md

 support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Tony DiCola for Adafruit Industries.
+Modified by LUMI to work for Raspberry Pi 4

 MIT license, all text above must be included in any redistribution